cloudmesh/classes/docs/source/overview.rst

 In case you are interested in further development of cloudmesh for big data strong Python or JavaScript experience is needed.

-You will also need a sufficently modern and powerfull computer to do the class work.
+You will also need a sufficiently modern and powerful computer to do the class work.
 Naturally if you expect that you want to to the course only on your cell phone or iPad, or your windows 98 computer, this does not work.
 We recommend that you have a relatively new and updated